metindikbas/msfs-pushback-helper-app/README.md

 Pushback Helper is an application to make push back operations easier.

+- You no need to contact ATC for jetway connection
 - You no need to contact ATC for using push back
 - You no need to contact ATC for turning
 - Pushback tug and forklift is connecting if you are close to vehicles